Dash1704/CV/README.md

 # Dashiell Boyles

 A puzzle solving enthusiast and determined junior software developer, and recent graduate from the Makers Academy bootcamp in London.
-Having spent the last five years of working as a police officer in London, dealing with challenging situations has brought me a high level of focus, problem solving and passion to the start of my career in software development.
-Using skills I have gained from my previous career, I look forward to working in a team, to build simple, effective and concise code and I relish to the opportunity of improving my skillset, whilst working for a company who are passionate in their mission.
+Having spent the last five years working as a police officer in London, I am equipped to deal with challenging situations with a high level of focus, problem solving and passion, which I will bring to my career in software development.
+I look forward to working in a team, to build simple, effective and concise code and I relish the opportunity to improve my skillset, whilst working for a company who are passionate in their mission.

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">